-The calcitonin gene-related peptide (CGRP) pathway is important in pain modulation, and CGRP has been observed to increase during a migraine.
-CGRP is a 37-amino acid peptide and functions as a neurotransmitter in the central and peripheral nervous system and as a vasodilator.
-The involvement of CGRP in migraine was suggested in the 1980s.
-Since then, new agents affecting the CGRP pathway have been developed and studied.
+The calcitonin gene-related peptide (CGRP) pathway is important in pain modulation, and elevations of CGRP were observed during a migraine.20-22 CGRP is a 37-amino acid peptide and functions as a neurotransmitter in the central and peripheral nervous system and as a vasodilator.
+The involvement of CGRP in migraine was suggested in the 1980s.^{20,21} Since then, new agents affecting the CGRP pathway have been developed and studied.
 Some approaches focused on small molecule CGRP receptor antagonists to be used to treat migraine attacks, or monoclonal antibodies to be used for migraine prevention.
-However, the development of many of the small molecule CGRPs have been hindered or terminated due to concerns of toxicity.
-To date, the development of monoclonal antibodies for migraine prevention has seen fewer challenges related to toxicity.
+However, the development of many of the small molecule CGRPs have been hindered or terminated due to concerns of toxicity.86 To date, the development of monoclonal antibodies for migraine prevention has seen fewer challenges related to toxicity.

-Currently, erenumab (Amgen, Inc. and Novartis AG), a fully human monoclonal antibody that binds to the CGRP receptor, has been assessed as a preventive therapy in both episodic and chronic migraine patients.37-39 Fremanezumab (Teva Pharmaceuticals) and galcanezumab (Eli Lilly and Company), two humanized monoclonal antibodies that target the CGRP ligand, have also been studied in migraine patients.40-43 The US Food and Drug Administration (FDA) is currently evaluating erenumab with a decision expected in May 2018;44 fremanezumab in the first half of 2018 with a possible delay until 2019;^{45,46} and galcanezumab in the third quarter of 2018.47 The potential use of CGRP inhibitors as a preventive therapy has generated great interest from clinicians, patients, and their families.
+Currently, erenumab (Aimovig[TM] Amgen, Inc. and Novartis AG), a fully human monoclonal antibody that binds to the CGRP receptor, has been assessed as a preventive therapy in both episodic and chronic migraine patients. ^{40,41,87} In May 2018, the US Food and Drug Administration (FDA) approved erenumab as a preventive therapy for patients with migraine (chronic or episodic). ^{23,24} The launch price for erenumab, \$6,900 was lower than both the initial estimates by analysts and the placeholder price used in ICER's draft report.
+The manufacturer stated that, in choosing this price, they were hoping to ensure access to erenumab for a broader groups of patients and to maintain patient affordability by choosing a price that would be covered by many insurers with a copay rather than coinsurance.
+88 Fremanezumab (Teva Pharmaceuticals) and galcanezumab (Eli Lilly and Company), two humanized monoclonal antibodies that target the CGRP ligand, have also been studied in migraine patients.
+25-28 A decision by the FDA is expected for fremanezumab in September 2018; 29 and galcanezumab in the third quarter of 2018.
+30 The potential use of CGRP inhibitors as a preventive therapy has generated great interest from clinicians, patients, and their families.
 Nevertheless, uncertainties remain regarding the effectiveness of CGRP inhibitors compared with existing preventive therapies and with each other, and how well the cost of CGRP inhibitors will align with patient benefits.
 Therefore, stakeholders will benefit from a comprehensive review of the clinical evidence and potential economic impact.